Do you know if your staff are using their time productively?

 You can download the agent onto a USB storage device and then upload it to each computer individually.

-This part is a bit tedious and complicated as you have to physically go to each device and upload the tracker.
+For free accounts, this part is a bit tedious as you have to physically go to each device and upload the tracker.
 You need to do the same while uninstalling the tracking software – it needs to be done individually from each machine for free accounts.

 The agent, however, has auto-update capabilities, so once it’s installed on a device you don’t need to upgrade or run any maintenance applications.